 Recycled water is produced at the CWRF, located near Cal State Channel Islands, and is delivered to nearby agriculture customers and the university.
 All of CSUCI’s landscaping is irrigated with recycled water, and Camrosa customers use 100 percent of the recycled water the CWRF produces.

 Camrosa is governed by a five-member Board of Directors, elected at large, each representing a specific Division within the District.
-Directors are elected to four-year staggered terms with elections held in odd-numbered years.
+Directors are elected to four-year staggered terms with elections held in even-numbered years.

 Mr. Stafford’s Executive Team is made up of five managers responsible for distinct areas of the District’s operations: Customer Accounts & Billing, Finance, Operations, Planning & Data Systems, and Water Resources.

 Camrosa customers can receive assistance from our Customer Service Representatives by phone at (805) 388-0226 or via email at email@example.com.

 When contacting our office, please provide the name on the account, along with your account/customer number or service address.
 You will find your account/customer number listed on your most recent water bill.